Felipe-Focil/BodyTemperatureSystem/README.md

-# Body Temperature System
+# Body Temperature Monitoring System
-Body Temperature System developed for putting in practice SRUM methodology

-Proyect made in the Agile Proyect Administration subject of the Universidad Popular Autónoma del Estado de Puebla
+The Body Temperature Monitoring System is a project developed to implement the SRUM methodology.
+It was created as part of the Agile Project Administration subject at the Universidad Popular Autónoma del Estado de Puebla.

-Project devoloped with the objective of taking the body temperature and recording in a system that allows a Patient see if have fever, graph and show in a table de historic temperatures in the last 7 days.

-Also there would be a Doctor, that would see the information for its patients, an Admin and Super Admin, that would have the privilages of creating , edit and deleting account.

-Developed by:
+## Project Overview

+The objective of this project is to create a system capable of measuring body temperature and recording it in a way that allows patients to monitor their health status.
+Key features include:

+- **Temperature Measurement:** The system enables the measurement of body temperature and provides feedback to users, indicating whether they have a fever.
+- **Data Visualization:** Patients can visualize their temperature history through graphs and tables, allowing them to track changes over the past 7 days.
+- **User Roles:** The system supports multiple user roles, including Patients, Doctors, Admins, and Super Admins.
+Each role has specific privileges for account management and data access.

+## Project Team

+This project was developed by:

-Felipe Rafael Focil Mendoza
+- Felipe Rafael Focil Mendoza
-Rubi Hernandez Garcia
+- Rubi Hernandez Garcia

-Alan Emanuelle Cruz Carrasco
-Erik Francisco Gomez Medina
+## Disclaimer

+**Warning:** This project is no longer under active development.